luyilin/vue-cute-rate/README.md

 Rate with star, heart, emoji or anything you like.

 See the beautiful [demo and usage](https://vue-cute-rate.netlify.com/example/dist/) for vue-cute-rate.
-Supported by [kokk](https://github.com/luyilin/kokk) 🍹
+Powered by [kokk](https://github.com/luyilin/kokk) 🍹

 ## Install